JordyMcIntyre/placeos-obsidian-quartz/content/Content/AI Generated UI Prototype for AV Room Control.md

 - "[[AV]]"
 - "[[AI]]"
 tags:
-- "#AIUI"
+- "#aiui"
-- "#PromptBasedDesign"
+- "#promptbaseddesign"
-- "#AVControl"
+- "#avcontrol"
-- "#RapidPrototyping"
+- "#rapidprototyping"
-- "#SmartWorkplace"
+- "#smart/workplace"
-- "#PlaceOS"
+- "#placeos"
 ---
 **We built an AV control prototype in one phone call**